Back to menu

 Image: Peluso 2008, Tav.
 1.

-In the 1st or early 2nd century AD the Puteolan city council set up a statue for a man from Africa, "[---]ius Afer, also called Syphax, on account of his eminent poetry".
+In the first or early second century AD the Puteolan city council set up a statue for a man from Africa, "[---]ius Afer, also called Syphax, on account of his eminent poetry".
 He will have performed in the theatre or odeum.

 Aulus Gellius tells us about a literary entertainer in the theatre, performing around 140 AD: